Practice this topic in a realistic system design interview

 Reliability failures come from multiple sources.

-Software bugs are the leading cause of reliability problems.
-Unlike hardware failures, which tend to be random and independent, software bugs are systematic.
-Every request that hits the buggy code path fails.
+Software bugs are responsible for a large share of reliability problems.
+Unlike hardware failures, which tend to be random and independent, software bugs are systematic: every request that hits the buggy code path fails in the same way.

 The most dangerous bugs are those that do not crash the system but silently produce wrong results.